Cutting DuckDB Storage in Half with SciPy-Style Sparse Arrays

 Real Data (or the only benchmark that mattered)

-I downloaded a random subset of our production DuckDB field to migrate to our sparse format for storage and performance benchmarking.
+I downloaded the DuckDB files from our publicly hosted indices to migrate to our sparse format for storage and performance benchmarking.
 I repurposed my previous script to read the original DuckDB files, convert the relevant list fields to a sparse format, and write a new file.
-The result made me simultaneously excited, confused, and hesitant
+The result made me simultaneously excited, confused — and hesitant:

 Scaling with Dimensionality

-Our production platform integrations has a slightly lower number of analyses trained per day with a default of 196 dimensions.
+• Our production platform integrations have a slightly lower number of analyses trained per day with a default of 196 dimensions.

-Our large scale models tend to be a more deliberate effort, with maybe 1-2 of these trained per week.
-Obviously we hope each of these numbers go up over time, but at the moment the total amount of storage is relatively evenly split between these categories of models.
+• Our large-scale models tend to be a more deliberate effort, with maybe 1–2 of these trained per week.

 Performance